Schedule a Complementary Review

 WHY JOIN A MEDICARE DRUG PLAN?

 Even if you don’t take a lot of prescription drugs now, you should still consider joining a Medicare drug plan.
-If you decide not to join a Medicare drug plan when you are first eligible, and you don’t have other creditable prescription drug coverage (for example from an employer or union that is expected to pay, on average, at least as much as Medicare’s standard prescription drug coverage), you will likely pay a late enrollment penalty (higher premiums) if you join later.
+If you decide not to join a Medicare drug plan within 63 days of eligibility, and you don’t have other creditable prescription drug coverage (for example from an employer or union that is expected to pay, on average, at least as much as Medicare’s standard prescription drug coverage), you will incur a late enrollment penalty of 1% per month that you delay.
+Note that this is a permanent penalty, i.e. the penalty applies to all future premiums.

 Note: Discount cards, doctor samples, free clinics, drug discount Web sites, and manufacturer’s pharmacy assistance programs are not considered prescription drug coverage and are not considered creditable coverage.